timpamungkas/kubernetes-istio-bootcamp/kubernetes-istio.md

 ### Installing kubeseal
 [Non Windows](https://github.com/bitnami-labs/sealed-secrets#installation)
 [Windows](https://github.com/bitnami-labs/sealed-secrets/releases).
 Find `kubeseal` release.
 In windows, it might not updated, so you might want to follow [this link](https://github.com/bitnami-labs/sealed-secrets#installation-from-source) for up-to-date release.
 However, installing from source requires [go installation](https://go.dev/dl/).
-To extract tar.gz file on Windows, use tools like [7zip](https://www.7-zip.org/)
+The `kubeseal` will be installed in Go Path, subfolder bin.
+To navigate to the Go path (Windows), `cd %GOPATH%\bin`

 ### Syntax
  ```bash